trustedsec/SeeYouCM-Thief/README.md

 if that doesnt work you can specify a subnet to scan with reverse lookups using

 `./thief.py --subnet <subnet to scan> [--verbose]`

+### User Enumeration
+To optionally enumerate Active Directory users from the UDS api on the CUCM add `--userenum` and it will automatically bruteforce through the API aa-zz to return a list of users.

+`./thief.py -H <CUCM server> --userenum`

 ## Setup
 `python3 -m pip install -r requirements.txt`